perfectsense/brightspot-tutorial/docs/tutorial/HelloBrightspotHeadless.md

 Refresh your browser window to see the result.
 Your newly created content type should appear in the "All Content Types" dropdown in the left rail of the Search UI when you click into the Search bar in the header.
 Selecting `Hello Brightspot` will yield no matching items, but you can create new instances by clicking the `New` button in the bottom left corner.
 You'll be presented with an edit page containing the single field `name` that we defined.

-NOTE: If your content type doesn't appear you can force a reload by appending the parameter `?_reload=true` to your browser address bar and hit Enter to reload the app.
+**NOTE:** If your content type doesn't appear you can force a reload by appending the parameter `?_reload=true` to your browser address bar and hit Enter to reload the app.

 Before publishing any instances though, let's spruce up our data model a bit.
 First, we'll add getters and setters since we'll eventually want to access the data in our field.
-And then we'll also define permalink generation rules by implementing the `Directory.Item` interface's `String createPermalink(Site)` method and providing logic for deriving a permalink path from the content type's data.
+And then we'll also define permalink generation rules by implementing the `Directory.Item` interface's `String createPermalink(Site)` method to provide logic for deriving a permalink path from the content type's data.
 The implementation below prepends the String `/hello-` to the normalized (URL safe) name field when it's present.

 ```java
 package com.brightspot.tutorial;